What Is Spear Phishing?

 • Hyperlinks and Attachments: If you weren’t expecting a link or attachment, don’t click on either before verifying it’s from a trusted source.
 For links, review the URL to confirm whether the domain is what you would expect.
 For attachments, it’s always best to scan them prior to opening them using an online tool or antivirus product.

-Spear phishing is one type of social engineering technique attackers use to gain information, but there are a few other similar methods they can use in the same ways.
+Spear phishing is one of several social engineering techniques attackers use to steal information.
 Phishing, smishing, vishing and whaling are all methods malicious actors employ to steal information from those they are able to trick into providing it.

 Whaling, the most targeted type of phishing, targets high-profile individuals like C-level executives, executive committee members or government officials.
 Whaling is the most complex and sophisticated social engineering method because it requires patience and creativity from the attacker’s end.
 To successfully execute a whaling attack, a malicious individual must gain their target’s trust, which they usually do by carefully integrating information gleaned from public sources that can be used to persuade the “whale” into offering up sensitive information that they otherwise wouldn’t provide.